Igors-Anastasjevs/WlAlgorithm/README.txt

 Unit tests are launched by command "python -m unittest", being in "WLalgorithm" directory.

 How to get results
 In order to reproduce my results, type in command line "python main.py".
+Results will be seen in changed/created files in "output" directory.
 However, execution of these functions can take about a day long.